ANNIE-B PARSON (choreographer and director)

-Outside of Big Dance, Ms. Parson has created choreography for operas, pop stars, television, movies, theater, ballet and symphonies.
-Most recently, Parson choreographed one thousand singers for a work by David Lang at the Mostly Mozart Festival at Lincoln Center, and will conduct a choreographic workshop with Ballet Rambert in London later this fall.
-Other work includes David Byrne’s musical Here Lies Love at both the Public Theater and The National Theater in London; David Byrne’s 2012 world tour with St. Vincent and a marching band; and for Byrne’s 2008 Brian Eno world tour.
-She also created the choreography for St. Vincent’s 2014 world tour, as well as her performances with the Dallas Symphony Orchestra and on The Tonight Show with Jimmy Fallon.
-Parson currently has a work in repertory at The Martha Graham Dance Company, and has created a solo for Wendy Whelan commissioned by the Royal Ballet.
+Outside of Big Dance, Ms. Parson has created choreography for opera, pop musicians, television, movies, theater, ballet, marching bands, and symphonies.
+Most recently, Parson choreographed David Byrne’s American Utopia on Broadway.
+Parson also choreographed one thousand singers for a work by David Lang at the Mostly Mozart Festival at Lincoln Center.
+Other work includes David Byrne’s musical Here Lies Love at both the Public Theater and The National Theater in London; David Byrne’s 2012 world tour with St. Vincent and a marching band; Byrne’s 2008 Brian Eno world tour, and many of his television appearances including Jimmy Fallon, Colbert and others.
+She also created the choreography for St. Vincent’s 2014 world tour, as well as her performances with the Dallas Symphony Orchestra, her appearance in the David Lynch festival, the Hollywood Bowl, her world tour of Mass Seduction 2018, and on The Tonight Show with Jimmy Kimmel.
+Parson has two large-scale works in repertory at The Martha Graham Dance Company, and she created a solo for Wendy Whelan commissioned by the Royal Ballet.
 Her dances are featured in the film Ride, Roar, Rise about David Byrne, among others.
-Her work for theater, opera and film includes the recent Meryl Streep/Jonathan Demme movie Ricki and the Flash, Nico Muhly’s opera Dark Sisters, and such plays as Lucas Hnath’s Walt Disney at Soho Rep, Sarah Ruhl’s Orlando, Futurity at ART, as well as a work for the string quartet ETHEL.
-She choreographed David Bowie/Ivo Van Hove’s new work Lazarus at New York Theatre Workshop, which will premiere in London in the fall of 2016 at the King’s Cross Theatre.
-Annie-B also choreographed American Utopia by David Byrne and the solo iteration of St. Vincent’s Masseduction tour.
+Her work for theater, opera, and film includes choreography for the David Bowie/Ivo Van Hove’s Lazarus at New York Theatre Workshop, which performed in Amsterdam, London, and NY.
+Also, she made dances for Jonathan Demme movie Ricki and the Flash, Nico Muhly’s opera Dark Sisters, and such plays as Lucas Hnath’s Walt Disney at Soho Rep, In the Blood by Suzan Lori Parks, Sarah Ruhl’s Orlando, Futurity at ART, as well as a large-scale work for the string quartet ETHEL.